-My child is too old to attend camp- can they still attend anyways?
+My child is too old to attend camp- can they still attend anyway?

 I need to pick my child up early or drop my child off late to camp.
 What do I need to do?

 You should tell the church chaperone what time a pick-up/drop-off needs to take place.
-Since only registered guests/staff are allowed on camp property, you will need to meet one of your child’s chaperones at the front gate when this needs to take place.
+Since only registered guests/staff are allowed on camp property, you will need to meet one of your child’s chaperones at the front gate for drop off or pickup.

 How is your summer staff chosen?

-Our summer staff consist of 20-25 teens/young adults, most of whom have been campers previously.
+Our summer staff consist of 20-25 teens/young adults, many of whom have been campers previously.
 Each staff must have the recommendation of their pastor or student pastor.